thinesan29/BNTA_Capstone_GroupProject/README.md

 URL: http://localhost:8080/casts
 ```````

-The request body must be a JSON object containing the name,age and bio.
-If the request is successful, it will respond with a status code of 201 (Created) and the newly created Movie object in the response body.
+The request body must be a JSON object containing the name, age, and bio.
+If the request is successful, it will respond with a status code of 201 (Created) and the newly created Cast object in the response body.

 In Postman, select Body -> JSON -> raw  and enter the following for the request body:
 ```````